Posted in on June 22, 2017

 Posted in on

-The notice for health care coverage requires withholding for the cost of health care as soon as Part B is returned and the employer determines the employee’s income is sufficient.
-The limit is set at 50 percent of disposable income...
-View Article
+The notice for health care coverage requires withholding for the cost of health care as soon as Part B of the NMSN is returned and the employer determines the employee’s income is sufficient.

 Posted in on

-The withholding order for health care coverage remains in effect until you are notified by the issuing child support agency or receive a court order regarding any changes.
-However, even if we dismiss the withholding order for health care coverage,...
-View Article
+The NMSM remains in effect until you are notified by the Oregon Child Support Program or receive a court order regarding any changes.
+However, even if we dismiss the NMSN, the employee may still elect to continue coverage.

 Posted in on

-You must notify the issuing child support agency promptly when the employee leaves providing the termination date and the employee’s last known home address.
-If known, the employer may also provide the new employer’s name and address, as well as...
+You must notify us promptly when the employee leaves, providing the termination date and the employee’s last known home address.
+If known, you may also provide the new employer’s name and address, as well as any other provider of a...
 View Article

 Posted in on

-The total withholding cannot exceed the amounts set by state and federal law, as specified in the “Limitations on Withholding” section in the “Instructions to Employer” portion of the NMSN.
-However keep in mind, the employer must follow the withholding...
+The total withholding cannot exceed the amounts set by state and federal law, as specified in the “Limitations on Withholding” section in the NMSN.
+In Oregon, the limit is set at 50 percent of disposable income for all cash child...
 View Article

 Posted in on

 Yes.
-Federal law requires all employers and plan administrators who offer dependent coverage to make health care coverage available to children of employees who are eligible and qualify for such coverage pursuant to a medical child support order.
-The NMSN...
+Federal law requires all employers and plan administrators who offer dependent coverage to make health care coverage available to children of employees who are eligible and qualify for such coverage pursuant to a child support order.
+The NMSN forms...
 View Article

 Posted in on